jess-of-the-woods/tid_til/notes/linux.md

 `/home`: Stores files belonging to each user.
 In a subdirectory of `/home` e.g. `/home/margaret`

+`/mnt`: Where new devices such as USB drives will be mounted

 `/var`: Variables.
 Variable data which changes over time. e.g. mail spools, user databases, log files

 `/tmp`: Temporary files